csswizardry/csswizardry.github.com/_posts/2025-01-23-build-for-the-web-build-on-the-web-build-with-the-web.md

 call pest control twice.

 The web as a platform is a safe bet.
 It’s un-versioned _by design_.
-That’s the commitment the web makes to you—take advantage of it.
+That’s the commitment the web makes to you — take advantage of it.

-1. **Opt into web platform features incrementally:** To paraphrase my good friend [Ryan Townsend](https://twnsnd.com/), customers don’t want smooth page transitions—[they want a website that works](https://www.youtube.com/watch?v=f5felHJiACE&t=1202s).
+1. **Opt into web platform features incrementally:** To paraphrase my good friend [Ryan Townsend](https://twnsnd.com/), customers don’t want smooth page transitions — [they want a website that works](https://www.youtube.com/watch?v=f5felHJiACE&t=1202s).
 Don’t make your entire site a single page app just so you don’t have to retransmit a header and footer.